spdx/spdx-spec/docs/conformance.md

 The Build Profile captures build-related information when producing or consuming SPDX content.

-Software that conforms to the SPDX specification at the Security Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including associated definitions to help express how software is
+Software that conforms to the SPDX specification at the Build Profile compliance point shall be able to import and export serialized documents that conform with one of the SPDX serialization formats defined SPDX serialization formats, including associated definitions to help express how software is